Improved Approximation Algorithms and Hardness Results for Shortest Common Superstring with Reverse Complements: Approximation Algorithm

 The constraints enforced by the gadgets ensure that, for each $u \in \tilde{S}$, edges outgoing from $u_{\op{out}}$ and edges incoming to $\bar{u}_{\op{in}}$ are not selected simultaneously in $F$.
 This implies that, for any distinct $u, v \in \tilde{S}$, the two edges $(u_{\op{out}}, v_{\op{in}})$ and $(\bar{v}_{\op{out}}, \bar{u}_{\op{in}})$ cannot be selected simultaneously.
 Consequently, we can construct the reverse-complement image of $F$ by replacing each edge $(u_{\op{out}}, v_{\op{in}}) \in F$ with the edge $(\bar{v}_{\op{out}}, \bar{u}_{\op{in}})$.
 We denote the resulting edge set by $\bar{F}$.
 An example of this construction is shown in \cref{fig: alg3}.
 By the symmetry of the overlap weights, namely $\op{ov}(\op{str}(u), \op{str}(v)) = \op{ov}(\op{str}(\bar{v}), \op{str}(\bar{u}))$, the total weight of $\bar{F}$ is equal to that of $F$.
 Observe that the union $F \cup \bar{F}$ is a perfect matching of $\tilde{G}$.

 \paragraph*{Extracting two optimal cycle covers from $F \cup \bar{F}$} We prove that there exists a matching $M$ in $\tilde{G}$ corresponding to a maximum-weight cycle cover of the overlap graph $G_{\op{ov}}(S)$ such that $F \cup \bar{F} = M \cup \bar{M}$, where $\bar{M}$ denotes the reverse-complement image of $M$.
 An example illustrating the extraction of $M$ and $\bar{M}$ is shown in \cref{fig: alg4}.
 Since $F \cup \bar{F}$ is a perfect matching of $\tilde{G}$, it induces a collection of vertex-disjoint directed cycles covering all vertices of $\tilde{S}$.
-Moreover, the total weight of $F \cup \bar{F}$ is an upper bound on the total weight of $M \cup \bar{M}$.
+Moreover, the total weight of $F \cup \bar{F}$ is an upper bound on the total weight of $M \cup \bar{M}$, since $F$ is obtained from a relaxation of the constraints, as discussed above.
 Therefore, it suffices to show that each such cycle is valid with respect to the definition of a cycle cover in the original overlap graph $G_{\op{ov}}(S)$.

 \begin{lemma} No cycle induced by $F \cup \bar{F}$ contains both a vertex $u \in \tilde{S}$ and its reverse-complement counterpart $\bar{u}$. \end{lemma}

 \begin{proof} Suppose, for the sake of contradiction, that there exists a directed cycle